-No. Submissions are reviewed by the Manchester Open selection committee who will choose the final selection of work for the exhibition.
-They’ll be considering lots of factors in their choices, including the overall balance, the type of work submitted, repetition of style of subject matter, scale/duration, impact on surrounding work (e.g. amplified audio) and creative vision.
+No. Submissions have been reviewed by the Manchester Open selection committee who have chosen the final selection of work for the exhibition.
+They considered lots of factors in their choices, including the overall balance, the type of work submitted, repetition of style of subject matter, scale/duration, impact on surrounding work (e.g. amplified audio) and creative vision.

 How many works do you expect to show?